1950 - Parachuting for fun.

 During 1949, Bickertons Aerodromes Ltd (BAL) had applied for permission to extend the back of Hangar J. The two hangars were of different depths and had been reconstructed with their front walls aligned.
-The application to extend Hangar J was intended to bring the back walls into line.
+The application to extend Hangar J by 15 feet was intended to bring the back walls into line.
 This had initially been refused for an unknown reason, so BAL appealled, permission being granted on 22 March 1950.
 This meant the back of the hangar could be built and the hangar put into its proper use.

 In January it was decided that Denham Air Services, the company that ran the Denham Aero Club should leave.
 Problems with fuel coupons, as rationing was still in force in the UK, missing fuel and poor accounting all came to a head that month.
 By February a new organisation, the Denham Flying Club, was founded and took over flying training.
 Two of the personnel from the earlier organisation, director J. Milli and chief flying instructor Derek Wright remained as part of the new club which began operating in early March.
 Derek was a very experienced pilot, having flown a wide variety of RAF aircraft during the war, including the Bristol Blenheim and Douglas Boston, before becoming an instructor.
 The other two directors of the club were M Dickenson and Joan Crane.
 Joan was a British European Airways stewardess who had joined the company in 1946.
 She was already experienced aircrew after serving as a nursing orderly in air ambulances with the Women's Auxiliary Air Force during the Second World War.
 Interestingly, Joan was actually in Berlin with her unit on the day peace was declared to end the war in Europe.
 She was to stay with BEA, later British Airways, until 1981, celebrating her retirement as their oldest stewardess with a trip on Concorde.